DFE-Digital/bat-design-history/app/posts/claim-funding-for-mentors/2024-10-03-sampling-claims-in-support.md

 - a search
 - pagination

-Claims on the sampling list have the initial status of ‘Sampling in progress’.
+Claims on the sampling list have the initial ‘Sampling in progress’ status.

 We show claims in date order, with the oldest showing first.
 The date is derived from when the claim entered the sampling queue.